 When some intrepid folklorist strikes out to record a most-definitive collection of NASCAR mythology, he (or she) will need to set aside a separate volume for the stories that comprised the 2011 Sprint Cup season.
 Sure enough; we all know the tales surrounding the exploits, trials and tribulations of drivers like Trevor Bayne, David Ragan, Regan Smith and Paul Menard, but the recent adventures of Brad Keselowski seem poised to elevate our sense of what captured our attention during the summer months of 2011.

-When the legend of Brad Keselowski is written down for the ages, we’ll likely see the shaping of a hero’s journey – a tale where great achievement comes following greater struggles and dangers.
-To rise from a frightening wreck at Road Atlanta on Wednesday and find your hoisting the winner’s trophy in Victory Lane at Pocono on Sunday, Brad Keselowski’s accomplishment will go down in NASCAR folklore as a stellar example of how much the sport of stock car racing has improved.
+When the legend of Keselowski is written down for the ages, we’ll likely see the shaping of a hero’s journey – a tale where great achievement comes following greater struggles and dangers.
+To rise from a frightening wreck at Road Atlanta on Wednesday (Aug.
+3) and find your hoisting the winner’s trophy in victory lane at Pocono on Sunday, Keselowski’s accomplishment will go down in NASCAR folklore as a stellar example of how much the sport of stock car racing has improved.
 Say what you want about the current state of NASCAR racing, but the development of safety-intensive equipment like the HANS (Head And Neck Safety system) device and the Car of Tomorrow gave Keselowski the opportunity to win his second race of the year.

-*And speaking of the usual teams…* what will the dynamics at Joe Gibbs Racing look like now that there’s a new kid on the block?
+And speaking of the usual teams, what will the dynamics at Joe Gibbs Racing look like now that there’s a new kid on the block?
 With Ryan Truex making the move from Michael Waltrip Racing over to JGR and a multi-race Nationwide deal, will there be hard feelings and even harder decisions to make regarding the allocation of financial resources and/or team support?
 Will this new addition lead to more movement within the Gibbs operation?
 Are the “silly season” floodgates creaking open once again?
-Stay tuned to Frontstretch.com for more….
+Stay tuned to Frontstretch for more.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com